 - Neo Coffee Bar: This Old Town Japanese coffee shop is a beautiful and slick place to go to read your Monocle or Walrus magazine in your raw silk pants and fancy glasses.
 Potential drawback: They expressly prefer people to come and chat with their friends or read a book rather than camp out to work on their thesis.

 - Cafe Zuzu: This place is sort of a not-so-hidden gem that has become the unofficial meeting place for a lot of folks I train with.
-The espresso drinks are great, but it is the breakfast sandwiches you should really be excited about.
+The espresso drinks are great, but it is the rotating pizza and breakfast sandwiches you should really be excited about.
 They’re all good.
-Indoor and patio seating available.
-Potential drawback: The location is in the East End in a very residential area.
+Indoor and patio seating available in the summer.
+Potential drawback: The location is in the East End and not close to much else.

 - Rustle & Still: This is a Vietnamese Coffee Shop in Koreatown with really cute elements that will make you feel like you’re on a little adventure.
 Fun menu items change often.
 Potential drawback: You have to go up some stairs to get in.

 - Cafe Panemar: An old favourite of mine in Kensington Market, especially for their patio in the summer.
 They also host events at night and have a strong social-justice bent.
 Potential drawback: The narrow space design can be a bit claustrophobic, especially in the winter.

 - FIKA Cafe: This Kensington spot has pretty good coffee, but the Scandinavian hygge and cardamom cinnamon buns are really what keeps me coming back.
 Potential drawback: This café is not wheelchair accessible, and only half the spots are good to sit in.

 - Ninetails Coffee Bar: A French-Japanese modern specialty coffee bar in Koreatown.
 Potential drawback: Very narrow and small seating options for anyone who has a taller or stronger build.